 There are some good discussions going on the forum too.
 My friend Cristi Landrigan asked a specific question about a very popular protein powder that her son was taking and Chris chimed in with some great alternative options.
 Potenza also started a thread on ways to load someone on the ice other than sleds.
 A few great ideas there too.

 As always, if you aren’t a member yet, I encourage you to try out Hockey Strength and Conditioning for a week.
-It’ll only cost $1, and if it’s not the best buck you’ve ever spent, I’ll
+It’ll only cost $1, and if it’s not the best buck you’ve ever spent, I’ll personally refund you!

 Kevin has rapidly established himself as a leader in the field of physical preparation and sports science for ice hockey.
 He is currently the Head Performance Coach for the Boston Bruins, where he oversees all aspects of designing and implementing the team’s performance training program, as well as monitoring the players’ performance, workload and recovery.
 Prior to Boston, Kevin spent 2 years as an Assistant Strength and Conditioning Coach for the San Jose Sharks after serving as the Director of Performance at Endeavor Sports Performance in Pitman, NJ.
 He also spent 5 years as a Strength and Conditioning Coach with USA Hockey’s Women’s Olympic Hockey Team, and has been an invited speaker at conferences hosted by the NHL, NSCA, and USA Hockey.